eshaker-js/AzureScraper/README.md

 ### 1. Finding the API
 After a quick read of the requirements for the assignment, I visited the "Browse Azure Architectures" page on Learn Microsoft.
 After some tinkering in the DevTools I found the API request that fetches all the architectures featured.
-At first I struggled hitting the API endpoint directly so I tried using Selenium and Playwright (for session cookies and headers), but eventually figured out what I was doing wrong and managed to go straight to the source.
+At first I struggled hitting the API endpoint directly so I tried using Selenium and Playwright (for session cookies and headers), but eventually figured out what I was doing wrong and managed to go straight to the source (the api endpoint).

-The payload I got back is very informative, includes:
+The payload I got back was very informative, includes:

 - Title
 - Summary